Steve's Gastronomic Home Page

 Kung pao tofu is a special dish served only at the Edmond Dot Wo

 The Hot and Sour Soup is one of the best in Oklahoma (5 stars for sure!).
-Even though some of the chefs and employees are from Hong Kong, and serve Hong Kong and Cantonese style dishes as their specialty, it has been hard to break away from the Szechuan dishes at Dot Wo since they may be the best in Oklahoma.
-A dinner of kung pao chicken or tofu with hot and sour soup is really hard to beat.
+Even though Dot Wo is probably not best known for its Szechuan dishes, a dinner of kung pao chicken or tofu with hot and sour soup is hard to beat when I want something spicy.

 Dot Wo seems to be highly successful in presenting authentic Chinese cooking prepared in such a manner that you are getting the "real deal."
 They even go to the extent of offering banquet tables for large groups (this is available anytime if you call in the order ahead of time).
 Special banquet dinners are available that offer some of the more authentic Chinese cooking.

 Some of the keys to maximizing the Dot Wo experience include asking for suggestions from the staff and even requesting items you would like even if you do not see them on the menu.
-The Edmond Dot Wo creates a special menu every six months or so, and these items remain available even after the new menu comes out.
-The Kung Pao Tofu was one such special item, and currently is served at the Edmond location but not the Oklahoma City Dot Wo.
-The staff is very helpful in accommodating special requests, provided they are not made within 15 or 20 minutes of closing time.
+The Edmond Dot Wo creates a special menu every six months or so, and these items remain available even after new specials are listed (although some of the previous specials may not be on the menu and you have to ask for them).
+I try to base my ratings strictly on the food, but the helpfulness of the staff at the Edmond Dot Wo is a large part of my having good experiences here with the food.

 Even if your preference is for American favorites rather than the more traditional Chinese dishes, Dot Wo delivers some of the highest quality in Oklahoma.
 Customers will appreciate the fact that the food is healthy, flavorful, and without the "salty" taste that plagues many Chinese restaurants.